 Amazon Customs Charges Ireland 2026: Amazon.ie vs Amazon.co.uk Explained

-Whether your Amazon order to Ireland attracts customs charges from July 2026 depends entirely on where it ships from — and Amazon.ie and Amazon.co.uk are handled differently.
+Whether your Amazon order to Ireland attracts customs charges since 1 July 2026 depends entirely on where it ships from, and Amazon.ie and Amazon.co.uk are handled differently.
 Ordering on Amazon.ie does not automatically mean customs-free; the dispatch country is what matters.
 This guide explains exactly when Amazon orders cost more and when they don't.

-Amazon.co.uk orders dispatched from Great Britain, and Amazon Haul items dispatched from outside the EU, fall within the new €3 per distinct item duty from 1 July 2026 on parcels valued at €150 or less — because the goods ship from outside the EU.2
+Amazon.co.uk orders dispatched from Great Britain, and Amazon Haul items dispatched from outside the EU, fall within the €3 per distinct product type duty since 1 July 2026 on parcels valued at €150 or less, because the goods ship from outside the EU.2

-For supplement delivery without the customs question, Probiotic.ie ships from Dublin within the EU — goods are already in EU circulation, so no import customs duty applies on orders delivered within Ireland.
+For supplement delivery without the customs question, Probiotic.ie ships from Dublin within the EU, so no import customs duty applies on orders delivered within Ireland.

 It depends on dispatch location.
-Amazon's guidance states Amazon.ie Global Store orders are sourced from Amazon EU — so no customs duty applies.
-Amazon.co.uk orders dispatched from Great Britain, and Amazon Haul items dispatched from outside the EU, fall within the €3 per distinct item duty from 1 July 2026 on parcels valued at €150 or less.
+Amazon's guidance states Amazon.ie Global Store orders are sourced from Amazon EU, so no customs duty applies.
+Amazon.co.uk orders dispatched from Great Britain, and Amazon Haul items dispatched from outside the EU, fall within the €3 per distinct product type duty on parcels valued at €150 or less.
 Amazon's Import Fees Deposit typically collects this at checkout, so the price shown is usually the final landed price.
 The decisive factor is dispatch location, not the website domain.

 - What changed on 1 July 2026